sttz/install-unity/Readme.md

 Versions can be specified with arbitrary precision, the install script will then select the latest available version that matches.

-E.g. “5” will select the latest version of Unity 5, “5.3” the latest version of Unity 5.3 and “5.2.3” the latest version of Unity 5.2.3, including patch releases.
+E.g. “5” will select the latest version of Unity 5, “5.3” the latest version of Unity 5.3 and “5.2.3” the latest version of Unity 5.2.3.

-To ignore patch releases, an “f” can be appended to the version, e.g. “5.3f” will select the latest non-patch release of Unity 5.3.
+If no release type is specified, only regular (f) releases will be installed.
+Add p for patch, b for beta or a for alpha to any version to select another release type.
+If no releases of a specific type are known, other types will be checked in the following order: alpha —> beta —> patch —> release

+E.g. “5.3p” will install the latest patch or the latest regular release for Unity 5.3.
+“5.4a” will install the latest Unity 5.4 release, be it alpha, beta, patch or regular.

 # Selecting Packages